Rhodderz/vita-moonlight/README.md

 # Vita port

 This is a vita port.
+I forked this so i can see if i can get audio working and hopefully other things (also learn a bit more of the VITA).
+Huge thnkas to XYZZ for creating this initially and the work he did for Hen.

 # Build deps